OlivierLD/raspberry-coffee/Algebra/README.md

 There is no reason why Java should lag behind.
 And `HTML5/CSS3/ES6` should also be able to implement the same kind of features as well.

-I'm not looking down on Python, it is popular for good reasons.
+I'm not looking down on Python, it is popular for obviously good reasons.

 We'll see.